sanskrit-lexicon/PWK/pw_ls/pwbib/displayprep/readme.md

 * volseq = volume:seqnum
 * titleunicode.

-The use of tab-delimiting will make this suitable for a sqlite input file.
+The use of tab-delimiting will make this suitable for a `sqlite` input file.
 The file will be ordered by the 2nd field.
-The first field can be used by disp.php.
+The first field can be used by `disp.php`.

-As of this of sortbib.py:
+As of this of `sortbib.py`:
 * 790 records from mergebibnew
 * 503 records written to sortbib.txt
 * Also, there are found 16 duplicate abbreviations.
 The details of these